luheeslo/patterns_architecture_python/Notes/architectures_patterns_python.md

 - **Domain modeling**: This is the part of your code that is closest to the business, the most likely to change, and the place where you deliver the most value to the business.
 Make it easy to understand and modify.

+The domain is a fancy way of saying the problem you’re trying to solve.

 - **Distinguish entities from value objects**: A value object is defined by its attributes.
 It’s usually best implemented as an immutable type.
 If you chan- ge an attribute on a Value Object, it represents a different object.
 In con-